iAbhishek91/my-profile/README.md

 # Node module used

-- popper and jquery is used by bootstrap.
+- popper and jquery is used by bootstrap' peer dependencies.